huuhuannt1998/shadow-device/README.md

 - Drivers using thingsim and example of RPC cannot be installed on Smartthings app by scanning
 - Update driver based on hello-world
 - Problem: cannot add driver using Smartthings app

+# Update 04/13/2023

+- Update shadow device using thingsim simulator
+- Created a device for collecting message